scicompuu/sesegpu/prelab3.md

 2. Compile the code.
 We want to compile it for generating GPU code the Tesla T4 cards at UPPMAX, which are Nvidia SM generation 75:

        singularity run /proj/g2020014/nobackup/private/cppgpu.sif clang++ openmptarget.cpp -march=sandybridge -O3 -lcnpy -o openmptarget -fopenmp -fopenmp-targets=nvptx64 -Xopenmp-target -march=sm_75
 3. The nice thing is that this binary contains GPU code, but if no GPU is provided, it will run parallel on CPUs as well.
-Let's test this, and also the GPU version.
+Let us test this, and also the GPU version.
 Start three  jobs and collect their results.

         sbatch ./runnogpu.sh cppgpu.sif ./openmptarget
         sbatch -n 16 ./runnogpu.sh cppgpu.sif ./openmptarget